Luminova Framework

 getInstance

-To get a shared singleton instance of builder class.
+Get or initialize the shared singleton instance of the Builder class.

 Parameters: